Location

 Background

 The Upper Mississippi River watershed is defined as the drainage area above Cairo, Illinois, at the confluence of the Mississippi and Ohio rivers exclusive of the Missouri River Basin and encompasses approximately 185,000 square miles.
-It includes the states of Minnesota, Wisconsin, Iowa, Illinois and Missouri and covers approximately 1,200 miles of navigable river on the Upper Mississippi and Illinois rivers.
+It includes the states of Minnesota, Wisconsin, Iowa, Illinois, and Missouri and covers approximately 1,200 miles of navigable river on the Upper Mississippi and Illinois rivers.
 The UMR watershed and associated environments have a rich record of human history spanning more than 12,000 years and is one of the most archeologically and historically significant regions in the country.
 In modern times, the UMR has assumed a significant role in the development and prosperity of the Midwestern economy and way of life.
 The river is both a source of prosperity and challenges.

-The risks, due to a lack of regional flood risk management strategy, remain high and the Flood of 1993 provided a vivid demonstration of the vulnerabilities from a lack of regional strategy.
+The risks remain high due to a lack of regional flood risk management strategy and the Flood of 1993 provided a vivid demonstration of the vulnerabilities from a lack of regional strategy.
 Forty-seven deaths were attributed to the Flood of 1993 as well as nearly $15 billion of damage.
 The social disruption was beyond measure, with more than 70,000 homes damaged or destroyed and approximately 74,000 people evacuated.
-The Corps is seeking to collaboratively work with other Federal agencies, state agencies, local communities and stakeholders to develop a Regional Flood Risk Management (RFRM) strategy.
-A collaborative, integrated, holistic and sustainable flood risk management strategy is needed to protect the public and reduce the flood damages to the Nation.
-A resilient Upper Mississippi River (UMR) FRM system will protect lives and property, secure our Nation by reducing risk from disaster and reduce the potential of future Federal, State and local expenditures.
+The Corps is seeking to collaboratively work with other Federal agencies, state agencies, local communities, and stakeholders to develop a Regional Flood Risk Management (RFRM) strategy.

-The first step in developing a regional flood risk management strategy for the UMR is to develop a hydraulic model in order to understand and evaluate the impacts of levee and floodplain alterations.
-The hydraulic model is a key "tool" and would be a shared model used by Federal and states agencies to replace multiple existing models currently used to manage the floodplains more effectively and consistently.
-The first phase started in FY16 with a $500,000 reprogramming, which allowed the development of a hydraulic model for a 320-mile segment stretching from Keokuk, IA (River Mile 364) to Thebes, IL (River Mile 44).
+The first phase of hydraulic model development started in FY16 with a $500,000 reprogramming, which allowed the development of a hydraulic model for a 320-mile segment stretching from Keokuk, Iowa, (River Mile 364) to Thebes, Illinois, (River Mile 44).
 Phase one modeling work initiated in August 2016 was completed in January 2018.
-The Phases II and IV of modeling was funded for $575,000 in 2020 for a segment from Anoka, MN to Keokuk, IA.
-Phase II and IV of the modeling work initiated in October 2019 was completed in September 2020.
-The fourth and final phase of modeling on the Illinois River portion was funded for $485,000 in 2021 and will need an additional $120,000 in 2022 to complete modeling.
+Phase two of modeling was funded for $575,000 in 2020 for a segment from Anoka, Minnesota, to Keokuk, Iowa.
+Phase two was initiated in October 2019 and completed in September 2020.
+The final phase of modeling, on the Illinois River portion, was funded for $485,000 in 2021.
+An additional $120,000 was received in 2022 and the hydraulic model and reporting was completed.

-RFRM is a joint effort of the Rock Island, St. Louis and St. Paul Districts in collaboration with federal, state and local agencies and stakeholders.
+RFRM is a joint effort of the Rock Island, St. Louis, and St. Paul Districts in collaboration with federal, state and local agencies and stakeholders.
 It works with available information and integrating with work by others and other programs to the extent possible.

 Status